Divyesh-Johri/soma/README.md

 ````
 Use [soma_env.txt](soma_env.txt) as reference for package versions if needed.

-Install the psbody.mesh library in [https://github.com/Divyesh-Johri/mesh](https://github.com/Divyesh-Johri/mesh).
+Clone the psbody.mesh library repository via [https://github.com/Divyesh-Johri/mesh](https://github.com/Divyesh-Johri/mesh).
-Hint: clone the mesh repository and run the following from the anaconda environment:  ````python setup.py install ````.
+Then, go to its root directory and run the following from the SOMA anaconda environment:  ````python setup.py install ````.

 Copy the precompiled
 [smpl-fast-derivatives](https://download.is.tue.mpg.de/download.php?domain=soma&sfile=smpl-fast-derivatives.tar.bz2)